TriesteCitizen/ctf-writeups/README.md

 - Web Shells (malicious script that can be uploaded to a web server)
 - Brute Forcing (with tools like hydra into FTP or SSH (e.g. Agent Sudo))
 - Port Knocking when ports are given
+- DNS enumeration with dig or nslookup
+  1. For mail server checking: dig givemetheflag.com MX
+  2. For text record checking: dig givemetheflag.com TXT
+  3. For general information about a domain: dig dig @10.10.240.191 givemetheflag.com
 - nmap -p- -sV -A
   1. Check version of software by browsing too.
 Can it be exploited? https://www.exploit-db.com/
 - curl (-A to specify User-Agent. -L to follow any redirects)